peteroupc/peteroupc.github.io/randomfunc.md

 To choose a random item from a list&mdash;

 - whose size is known in advance, use the idiom `list[RNDINT(size(list))]`.
-This idiom assumes that the first item of the list is at position 0, the second is at position 1, and so on.
+This idiom assumes that the first item of the list is at position 0, the second is at position 1, and so on; or
 - whose size is not known in advance, use a method like the following.
 Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.

         METHOD RandomItemFromFile(file)